SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 **Updates and new ideas:** New ideas will be briefly mentioned here, and confirmation or cancellation of a suggestion (current version 1.1)
 *Update here!
-Rage and Loyalty bars could be effected negatively or positively by your position in a* *triad gang (rivals, allie etc)*
+Rage and Loyalty bars could be effected negatively or positively due to your involvement in a* *triad gang (rivals, allie etc)*